realguyman/totally_lit/README.md

 ### Planned

-- Implement Minecraft's logic for igniting sources to torches and lanterns.
-(E.g, any item enchanted with Fire Aspect can ignite campfires or candles.)
 - Add configuration settings for soul variants.
 - Expand wiki to include important information for general users, modpack creators, datapack wizards, and mod developers.